| Package | Verdict | Details |

 Edit distance cannot read intent.
 Forks and legitimately similar names will occasionally trip the check.
 The verdict text always says what the similarity is, so you can decide in seconds.

-npm and PyPI, which is where the published hallucination research concentrated and where CORS-friendly registry APIs exist.
-Other ecosystems are on the issue tracker.
+npm and PyPI.
+Other ecosystems are tracked on the issue tracker.